junzmint/happy-meow-day/README.md

 ---

-🔮 **Note**: This project was initially generated with assistance from [DeepSeek](https://deepseek.com) AI, then customized and enhanced with love!
+🔮 **Note**: This project was initially generated with assistance from [DeepSeek](https://deepseek.com) AI for discover the power of this new AI model, then customized and enhanced with love!
+I did nothing, just prompt for about 30 minutes.